Specialties

 Periodontal diseases

-The objective of the surgery is to eliminate the periodontal pockets, which are no more than spaces that form between the surface of the gum and the bone that surrounds the teeth.
-At the bottom of these pockets there is a microbial metabolism that makes the process perpetuate because it is impossible to reach the bottom of the bag (when it is deep) with conventional means of oral hygiene.
+The objective of the surgery is to eliminate periodontal pockets, which are spaces that form between the gum surface and the bone surrounding the teeth.
+At the bottom of these pockets, there is a microbial metabolism that perpetuates the process, as it is impossible to reach the bottom of the deep pockets with conventional oral hygiene methods.
+The treatment of periodontitis may, as a consequence, be associated with certain aesthetic changes, although these may vary depending on the degree of severity of the periodontal disease, as well as other individual factors.

 Share it